 Simon Moore, a former consultant from Agency Assessments International, has joined Jonason as a founding partner.
 Emma Trotman, the erstwhile marketing director at Euro RSCG, and the art director Tove Langset join as the agency's first employees.

 Jonason said he had been in informal discussions with Burnett's worldwide chief executive, Steven Gatfield, about establishing a joint venture agency since last summer.
-"I was waiting to see if my family were settling in England before I decided to take the job,
+"I was waiting to see if my family were settling in England before I decided to take the job," he explained.

 Jonason said Made would initially specialise in working with medium-sized clients but because of its links with Burnett's global network would be capable of operating on the international stage.